YouTube TV provides access to a number of premium network add-ons, many of which can be subscribed to without signing up to the base plan.

 Category: YouTube TV

 YouTube TV is a live TV streaming service in the United States and offers a similar experience to DirecTV Stream, fuboTV, Hulu Live TV and Sling TV.
-YouTube TV first launched in 2017, but it was not until 2019 when the service became available nationwide.
+YouTube TV first launched in 2017 but it was not until 2019 when the service became available nationwide.
 Since then, YouTube TV has gone on to become an extremely popular way to stream live TV with the unlimited cloud DVR one of its major selling points.
-However, the unlimited recording experience is only one of the benefits on offer, with YouTube TV considered a premium service overall.
+However, the unlimited recording experience is only one of the benefits on offer, with YouTube TV considered a premium service overall and a popular option for sports fans.

 Recommended reading: YouTube TV review